View Imogene Andrews's Obituary on https://thebrunswicknews.com/ and share memories

 Imogene Andrews

-Imogene "Jean" Andrews, 86, of Brunswick, died Thursday at Senior Care Center, in Brunswick.
+She is survived by two sisters, Muriel (Moe) Smarge, of Navarre, Fla., and Barbara (Nell) Bass (Hubert), of Whiteville, N.C.; her four daughters; nine grandchildren; and nine great-grandchildren.

+Jean had a lifelong passion for music and dancing; she also loved to dress up and feel beautiful; all of which culminated in her long-term membership of the St. Augustine Ballroom Dance Association (SABDA).
-The funeral service will be held at 10:30 a.m.
-Wednesday, March 18, 2020 at Edo Miller and Sons Funeral Home.

-Interment will follow at 2 p.m. at Jacksonville National Cemetery, in Jacksonville, Fla.
+A memorial service will be held at 10:30 a.m.
+Wednesday, March 18, with family receiving friends from 10-10:30 a.m. at Edo Miller and Sons Funeral Home.
+Burial will follow the service at 2 p.m. at Jacksonville National Cemetery.

-The family will receive friends 30 minutes prior to the service at the funeral home.